Portugal Golden Visa Citizenship Timeline 2026: What the New Nationality Law Means

 Speak With a Golden Visa LawyerThe Open-Ended Fund Advantage

-In an uncertain legislative environment, open-ended funds provide a structural advantage.
+Now that naturalisation runs to seven or ten years, open-ended funds provide a structural advantage.
 Because they do not have a fixed maturity date, you can hold your participation units for as long as needed — whether that is five years, seven years, or ten years.
-You are not forced to reinvest if the citizenship timeline is extended.
+You are not forced to reinvest mid-way through the longer citizenship horizon.

 The trade-off is that open-ended funds typically invest in liquid assets (listed Portuguese equities and bonds) rather than private equity or venture capital, which may limit return potential compared to closed-ended alternatives.
 However, for investors who prioritise flexibility and immigration certainty over maximum returns, this trade-off may be worthwhile.